MicrosoftDocs/win32/desktop-src/CIMWin32Prov/win32-desktop.md

 ---
-Description: 'The Win32\_DesktopWMI class represents the common characteristics of a user''s desktop.
-The properties of this class can be modified by the user to customize the desktop.'
+Description: The Win32\_DesktopWMI class represents the common characteristics of a users desktop.
+The properties of this class can be modified by the user to customize the desktop.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '9615a443-7611-4c30-9693-ea71b09b013b'
+ms.assetid: 9615a443-7611-4c30-9693-ea71b09b013b
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'Win32\_Desktop class'
+title: Win32\_Desktop class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_Desktop class